asengupta/avishek.net/_posts/2021-07-17-kernel-functions-functional-analysis-preliminaries.md

 $$

 where $$v$$ is any $$n\times 1$$ vector.
-Let's expand out the final result because that is a form we will see in both the construction of the Reproducing Kernel Hilbert Space, as well as the solutions for Support Vector Machines.
+Let's expand out the final result because that is a form we will see in both the construction of the **Reproducing Kernel Hilbert Spaces**, as well as the solutions for **Support Vector Machines**.

 Let $$v=\begin{bmatrix}
 \alpha_1 \\